Xarsis/MAME-Helper/README.md

 | `preliminary` | Non-working / broken |

 ## Menu Options

+### MAME: Set Source on All MAME Games
+Prompts for a source name (defaults to `MAME`) and assigns it to every matched game.
+Useful since Playnite does not set the Source field automatically when importing MAME ROMs via the emulator scan.

+### MAME: Set Category on All MAME Games
+Prompts for a category name (defaults to `Arcade`) and assigns it to every matched game.
+The category is added without removing any existing categories the game may already have.

 ### MAME: Tag All Games by Status *(recommended first step)*
 Tags every matched game with one of: